 There are 3 possible problems with this unit and will probably need the attention of an HVAC Technician for repair.
 Here’s the 3 possible problems:

 Duct work seems to be the most ignored part of an HVAC system but is a very important consideration in this age of new technology and higher energy efficient equipment being developed and manufactured.
 You can have the most energy efficient engine but if its in an old 60 or 70’s model car your efficiency is going to suffer.
 The same is true with HVAC systems.
 You can have the most energy efficient compressor available on the market but if your duct work is leaky or your house or business is not properly insulated that high efficient system you just spent big dollars on is wasted money.
 For more insight on HVAC ductwork see the High Performance HVAC Ductwork Page. (more…)

-Hot water coils inside of air handler units combine a boiler system or a special capacity hot water heater and forced air to provide forced-air heating.
+Air Handler Components 3 – Hot water coils inside of air handler units combine a boiler system or a special capacity hot water heater and forced air to provide forced-air heating.
 The concept is simple and used a lot in commercial and some in residential.
 Commercial systems almost exclusively use a boiler to provide hot water to the hot water coil inside the air handler unit while the residential systems use mainly special capacity hot water heaters to provide hot water to the hot water coil inside the air handler unit.
 On a call for heat a pump is energized to begin the circulation of hot water from the heating source to the coil.
 The air handler unit blower motor energizes and air begins to move across the coil.
 Heat is exchanged from the hot water coil to the air and the air is delivered to its appropriate destination through the ductwork.

-We get emails on a regular basis asking us about prices for a new air conditioner, heat pump system, boilers, and other types of HVAC systems.
+Pricing New Air Conditioner – We get emails on a regular basis asking us about prices for a new air conditioner, heat pump system, boilers, and other types of HVAC systems.
 This article addresses those questions and why it is nearly impossible to give anyone an estimate for a new system through email or forum without first looking at the house and other factors involved with giving someone a price. (more…)